davidemodolo/LLMs_for_Agent_Planning/README.md

 ## TODO README, now just a list of notes

 **Idea**: we give an agent the atomic actions, let's see if it is able to solve a goal without giving instructions.
+Generative AI solving general problem with not previous information.

 Started with raw input and raw output with llama 3.2 and Mistral.